Out of Stock! German Broadsword

 Includes leather wrapped scabbard

-In the years between the coming of the rapier and the passing of the battle swords, a series of cut-and-thrust weapons became popular.
-These weapons had fairly thin blades, could slash as easily as thrust, and featured extensive hand protection.
+In the years between the coming of the rapier and the passing of the battle swords, a series of cut-and-thrust swords became popular.
+These swords had fairly thin blades, could slash as easily as thrust, and featured extensive hand protection.

-Because the weapons were used by lightly armored warriors, hand protection became a fairly important issue.
-The cut-and-thrust swords began to develop more complicated gaurds and compound hilts.
+Because the swords were used by lightly armored warriors, hand protection became a fairly important issue.
+The cut-and-thrust swords began to develop more complicated guards and compound hilts.
 These enhancements eventually led to the swept hilts that were popular on rapiers, but before that came ring hilts such as the one on this German broadsword.

 were reknowned for their ferocity and for their military strength and skill.
 Of the Greek city-states, the Spartans were one of the few who actually had a standing army with professional soldiers.
 (Most of the other city-states had sitting armies who would rarely stand at all.
 Okay, just jokes).
 The Spartans carried Spartan Spears